 The new arrivals secure bunks in the Hatteras while the hometown guys joke on the dock with the shrimpers who've already finished their early morning trawling.
 You could figure the age of these men and women, like coastal oaks with their roots deep in the salt and dusted by white sand, by the big storms they've weathered.
 This marina is a small world in a small town on a coast that has endured everything.

-Whether you're after bull redfish, or fishing for yellowfin tuna far offshore, Venice, Louisiana is a sport fisherman's dream
+If you're after bull redfish, or yellowfin tuna, Venice, Louisiana is a sport fisherman's dream